-Franklin County commissioner walks out of meeting during mask protest
+WA commissioner walks out of meeting during mask protest

-PASCO — The regular meeting of the Franklin County commissioners disintegrated into a rally against the state’s mask mandate, with one commissioner walking out in protest.
+PASCO, Wash.
+(AP) — The regular meeting of the Franklin, Washington, County commissioners disintegrated into a rally against the state’s mask mandate, with one commissioner walking out in protest.

 The mandate reinstated Monday to curb the surging number of COVID-19 cases and deaths requires people to wear masks inside public buildings.
-The Tri-City Herald reports Franklin County Commissioner Clint Didier, along with dozens of audience members, came to the Tuesday meeting without masks and refused to put one on.
+The Tri-City Herald reports Franklin County Commissioner Clint Didier, along with dozens of audience members, came to the Tuesday meeting without a mask and refused to put one on.

 Franklin County Prosecutor Shawn Sant explained to Didier and fellow commissioners Brad Peck and Rocky Mullen that the action could result in a lawsuit by the state and would cause the meeting to be considered “illegal.”
 That means any actions they took at the meeting could be voided.